colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter1_v2.1.2.md

 Each query log records `purpose_of_use` (e.g., "appointment lookup for patient 12345") to satisfy accountability and regulatory traceability per GDPR Article 5(1)(b).
 Link every policy to an `owner_id` and `last_review_date` field; include in monthly VERT Ethics audit report.

+**Audit Logging Requirements:**

+Every data access query generates a comprehensive audit log entry capturing: user identity, resource accessed, purpose of use, ABAC policy applied, timestamp (UTC), and trace ID for end-to-end request tracking.
+Logs are stored in immutable, tamper-evident storage with 7-year retention (HIPAA requirement).
+This ensures full accountability for compliance audits (HIPAA, GDPR, SOC2) and enables forensic analysis of security incidents.

+(Detailed audit log schemas and implementation patterns in Chapter 9: Governance & Compliance)

+**Security Considerations:**

+Security spans all architectural layers: encryption at rest (AES-256) and in transit (TLS 1.3), ABAC access control with dynamic policy evaluation, immutable audit logs, and real-time threat detection.
+Each layer implements defense-in-depth principles to prevent single points of failure.
+(See Chapter 12: Governance & Compliance for comprehensive threat modeling frameworks and security implementation patterns.)

 #### Administrative Workflow

 - **Monthly**: Policy diff report (auto-generated, emailed to security team)